GMatrixGames/JsonAsAsset/README.md

 <br> To import JsonAsAsset into your project, you simply head over to the [Releases](https://github.com/Tectors/JsonAsAsset/releases) and get a release that matches you unreal engine version.
 If not, compile the plugin yourself.

 **Using JsonAsAsset**:
-<br> After importing the plugin, click on the window tab (top left) and press JsonAsAsset (at the bottom) to select a JSON file.
+<br> After importing the plugin, click on the JSON logo (top center) and press JsonAsAsset (at the bottom) to select a JSON file.
 Then, it should import the asset and you can use it.

    -----------